harshsandhu44/health-drive/docs/project.md

 ## 1. Executive Summary

 This PRD outlines the Minimum Viable Product (MVP) for a B2B SaaS platform designed for healthcare facilities.
-The platform streamlines appointment management, department organization, patient communication, and subscription plan management.
+The platform streamlines appointment management, department organization, doctor management, patient communication, and subscription plan management.
 The MVP leverages Next.js (App Router, TypeScript), Clerk for authentication and organization metadata, Supabase for the database, Twilio for messaging (future phase), shadcn/ui with Tailwind CSS for UI, and Framer Motion for animations.
-Organization and user data are managed in Clerk, with no Supabase tables for facilities or staff profiles.
+A new `doctors` table tracks doctor details and patient associations, with `appointments.doctor_id` now referencing `doctors.id` (UUID).
 Billing is handled manually by admins setting plan details in Clerk, logged in Supabase.
 The database schema uses `TEXT` for Clerk IDs, makes patient email optional, and includes an optional note in appointments.

 ## 2. Objectives

 - Enable healthcare facilities to manage patient appointments efficiently.
-- Organize departments within facilities.
+- Organize departments and doctors within facilities.
 - Facilitate appointment-related communication with patients via SMS (future phase).
 - Provide subscription plans (Starter, Pro, Business) managed manually by admins.
 - Deliver a secure, scalable, and user-friendly platform for healthcare administrators.